realworldocaml/book/en/lists-and-patterns.md

 Sometimes, you want to both transform and filter as part of the same computation.  `List.filter_map` allows you to do just that.
+The function passed to `List.filter_map` returns an optional value, and `List.filter_map` drops all elements for which `None` is returned.

-The following expression uses `List.filter_map` to produce the list of file extensions in the current directory, piping the results through `List.dedup` to remove duplicates.
+Here's an example.
+The following expression computes the list of file extensions in the current directory, piping the results through `List.dedup` to remove duplicates.
 Note that this example also uses some functions from other modules, including `Sys.ls_dir` to get a directory listing, and `String.rsplit2` to split a string on the